 Although there are numerous asymmetries present in media spaces, the majority of media space research focuses on mitigating asymmetries to support more symmetry in system use.
-Our review of research on the use of awareness systems, however, revealed that some of these same asymmetries are, in fact, part of the reason why these technologies are so highly valued.
-Research and development in media spaces might be well served, then, to reconsider the prevalent emphasis on mitigating asymmetries and, instead, to engage those asymmetries as valuable points in the larger design space.
+Our review of research on the use of awareness systems, however, revealed that some of these asymmetries are, in fact, part of the reason why these technologies are so highly valued by their users.
+Research and development in media space systems might be well served, then, to reconsider the prevalent emphasis on mitigating asymmetries and to engage those asymmetries as valuable points in the larger design space.

 As an example, we present one particular media space that, instead of striving for increased symmetry, takes explicit advantage of these asymmetries.
-To be clear, we do not argue that the media space we present is somehow a "better" media space.
+To be clear, we do not argue that the media space we present is somehow a "better" media space, as compared to previous instantiations of media spaces.
 Rather, we present one specific instance of a media space designed for one very specific work context in which asymmetries constitute a valuable asset in addressing specific social needs.

 Our design is motivated in large part by the diversity of personal tolerances for traditional media spaces.
-Whereas some individuals may be perfectly content to work in long-term, media space-enabled "office shares" with their colleagues (e.g., [11]), we are cognizant that other individuals may be either reluctant participants or may very rightfully refuse to set foot in an environment where cameras are present.
+Whereas some individuals may be perfectly content to work in long-term, media space-enabled "office shares" with their colleagues (e.g., [10]), we are cognizant that other individuals may be either reluctant participants or may very rightfully refuse to set foot in an office where cameras are present.
 In this matter, we agree wholeheartedly with Bly, who more than two decades ago recognized that...